hylimo/hylimo/website/docs/sequence.md

 **params**:

 - 0: The text to display right of the main text, i.e. a condition for an else if
 - `at`: the absolute y position where to start the fragment.
-If set, takes priority over 'after'
+If set, takes priority over `after`
 - `after`: the relative y offset from the current position.
-Only used if 'at' is not set
+Only used if `at` is not set
 - `subtextMargin`: the horizontal margin for the subtext label.
 Defaults to the config `frameSubtextMargin`

 **returns**: The created fragment

 ### frame

 Creates a frame.
-If a callback function is provided, it will be executed and the frame's bottom will be set to the current position after execution.
+If a callback function is provided, it will be executed and the frame`s bottom will be set to the current position after execution.
 Otherwise, you must specify bottomAt or bottomAfter.

 **params**:

 - 0: The text to display in the upper-left corner
 - 1: A function generating all fragments (additional compartments within the frame)
 - `subtext`: The text to display right of the main text, i.e. a condition for an if or while
 - `at`: The absolute y position marking the upper border of the frame.
-If set, takes priority over 'after'
+If set, takes priority over `after`
 - `after`: The relative y offset from the current position for the top border.
-Only used if 'at' is not set
+Only used if `at` is not set
 - `right`: The participant marking the right border of the frame.
-The border will be extended by 'marginRight' to the right.
+The border will be extended by `marginRight` to the right.
 Optional if a callback is provided
 - `left`: The participant marking the left border of the frame.
-The border will be extended by 'marginLeft' to the left.
+The border will be extended by `marginLeft` to the left.
 Optional if a callback is provided
 - `marginLeft`: How much margin to use on the left.
 Defaults to the config `frameMarginX`
 - `marginRight`: How much margin to use on the right.
 Defaults to the config `frameMarginX`
 - `marginBottom`: How much margin to use on the bottom.
 Defaults to the config `frameMarginBottom`